 Use Amazon Cash

-If you don’t have a debit or credit card, you can still shop with Amazon by using Amazon Cash by adding a Gift Card Balance to your Amazon Account at select store locations (click here for locations).
-Add between $5 – $500.
+If you don’t have a debit or credit card, you can still shop with Amazon by using Amazon Cash.
+You do this by adding a Gift Card Balance of $5-$500 to your Amazon Account at select store locations (click here for locations).

-When Prime Day arrives, click on “Today’s Deals” to see what’s on sale.
+Some items will even be on sale before Prime Big Deal Days, so you could click on “Today’s Deals” a few days before the official sale begins – and then during the sale as well – to see what’s on sale.
 Most of the deals will be Prime Day exclusives, which will be available to shoppers while supplies last.
 “Deals of the Day” will only be available for 24 hours, and then there will be “Lightning Deals”, which like lightning, come and go very quickly.

 If you have any of Amazon’s devices, like the Echo Dot or Echo Show, ask Alexa what the deals are.
+For up to 24-hours before a deal goes live, Alexa can also notify you of deals on items you’ve added to your Wish List, your cart or your Save for Later list.
 Once you’ve ordered, you can also track your packages using Alexa.
-In previous years, Amazon offered exclusive deals on some orders placed with Alexa, so be on the lookout for those again.

 Save at Checkout

-If you have CouponCabin’s Sidekick browser extension installed, it will pop up and offer to run coupons for you at checkout.
+Another fab browser extension is CouponCabin’s Sidekick.
+Once installed, it will pop up and offer to run coupons for you at checkout.
 The extension will cycle through several coupon codes to see if any are valid.
 If there is a valid code, you’ll automatically see that coupon applied to your purchase!

 See What’s New